<?xml version="1.0" encoding="UTF-8"?>

 <description>Manufacturing processes of multilayer Printed Circuit Boards (PCB)

-It is important to note that this flow is adapted depending on the type of PCB (single sided, double sided, or multilayer).
-See the image below to have a better understanding of the differ…</description>
+This page aims to explain the manufacturing process flow of multilayer PCB manufacturing. gives an overview of this flow.
+It is important to note that this flow is adapted depending on the type of PCB (single sided, double sided, or multilayer).</description>

 </item>

-<item rdf:about="https://lib.naknow.eco/doku.php?id=screen_manufacturing&amp;rev=1775047955&amp;do=diff">
+<item rdf:about="https://lib.naknow.eco/doku.php?id=screen_manufacturing&amp;rev=1780074418&amp;do=diff">

 <dc:format>text/html</dc:format>